sngular/scs-multiapi-plugin/README.md

   Check [how the apiPackage is setted](#how-apiPackage-is-setted) for more information about how this parameter works, and the values it could have.
-  - **modelPackage**: This parameter receive a package name, where the entities used for the generated classes are defined.
+  - **modelPackage**: This parameter receives a package name, where the entities used for the generated classes are defined.
 As it's explained in the [Mapper Section](#mapper), those entities are usually auto-generated, so the plugin expects the modelPackage to be the package where them are included.